vitillo/yampl/README.md

 ```

 ###Multithreaded
-The following is a similar example to the above one in a multithreaded environment.
+The following is a similar example to the above one but this time in a multithreaded environment.

 ```c++